Before

 Question in context

-Business question interpreted by the semantic layer — whether in SQL or natural language — against the connected graph of doctors, brands, regions, and campaigns.
+The question - SQL or natural language - is interpreted by the semantic layer against the connected graph of doctors, brands, regions, and campaigns.

 02